-I’ll state the obvious…my culture is not exactly known for its gumbo.
-But I did marry into it so that counts.
-If it weren’t for my mother-in-law, Molly, and her delicious gumbo I would not have fallen in love with the dish.
-One day, Molly cooked some gumbo for us during a visit, oh, I’d say in the mid-90’s.
+I wasn't born with gumbo in my genes, but I did marry someone who did.
+I think if it weren’t for my mother-in-law, Molly, I would not have fallen in love with the dish.
+One day, oh, I’d say in the mid-90’s, Molly cooked some gumbo for us during a visit.
 Back then, I was not much of a homemaker and even less of a cook so she was probably just trying to feed her poor son.
 But when I tasted that dark, smooth stew I was hooked.
 And knowing how much my husband loved it, I had to learn how to make it.
-Molly mercifully taught her naive daughter-in-law how to prepare her version of the sacred meal.
+Molly mercifully taught her naïve daughter-in-law how to prepare her version of the sacred meal.
 Her specialty was chicken and sausage gumbo and, to this day, that’s my go-to recipe.

 Well, through the years, I started tinkering with how to make the roux, and replacing this with that, and that with this.
 Pretty soon, I had a fool-proof system of making a no fuss, healthy, consistently delicious gumbo.

 This mission is fueled by our passion to provide the food and food products that make it easy to gather and connect.